 I tell the 1st-graders that street kamishibai stories were meant to be bold, exciting, and sensational, so they should think of a topic that really excites them.
 And they definitely deliver.
 Here are a few I snapped during a visit:

-The 1st-grade cards displayed above are on 5″ x 8″ card stock.
-They’re custom-sized to fit a reproduction toy kamishibai stage from our collections.
-At the end of the program, each kids gets to take a stage home!
+The 1st-grade cards displayed above are on 5″ x 8″ card stock – but you can definitely make do with index cards.
+The above cards are custom-sized to fit a reproduction toy kamishibai stage from our collections.
+At the end of the program, each kid gets to take a stage home!
 Alas, we only have time to make a title card during my program, but I always leave the teacher a card template in case he/she wants to continue work on the stories (and many do!).